"Pioneers of electronic music" ~ The Guardian

 For many years TD did lots of hunting scores for Hollywood movie productions, a very lucrative second career within the remarkable TD artistic diary.
 At a time when electronic instruments were widely misunderstood and an independent music industry was virtually non-existent, Tangerine Dream became recognised as the pioneers of a new instrumental music and introduced new sounds, sound effects and production techniques.

 Great painters, photographers, actors, architects, writers and dancers have honoured Tangerine Dream for the inspiration for their own work they‘ve drawn from listening to the music of TD.
 Tangerine Dream‘s reputation in the world of music, their vast experience and professionalism, their unforgettable live performances as well as their record sales give them the freedom to work independently.
-At the very least it is the best way to keep and develop TD‘s all time trademark: Originality which can’t be copied or raped.
+At the very least it is the best way to keep and develop TD‘s all time trademark: Originality which can’t be copied.

 AGENT: Darren James-Thomas